armandbradford/Project3/README.md

 import re
 import collections

-#This goes and gets the file we need for the assignment.
 redirectCounter = 0
 errorCounter = 0
+# URL of the file
 URL = 'https://s3.amazonaws.com/tcmg476/http_access_log'
-#This is where our file will be saved and what it will be called so we can find it later if needed.
+# Where to save our log file and what its called
 LOCAL_FILE = 'local_copy.log'

-#These are the months that we will be using to parse the data
+# This assigns a value to each month
 months_count ={
   "Jan": 0,
   "Feb": 0,